hikiganeZen/dotfiles/README.md

-# dotfiles
+# Dotfiles
-This will contain all of my configurations
+Simple, bloatless, reliable, no more no less just a dotfiles